ManuelElizaldi/SisyphusCorner/Writing/Writing Ideas.md

 What would I do if I had infinite money?
 - Research spin gravity ships
-- satelite mapping for anthropolgy
+- satellite mapping for anthropology
 - buy a ski cabin
 - Not time travel, that is a can of worms that I don't want to deal with
 - instant communication?